InsightSoftwareConsortium/ITKTubeTK/Readme.md

 * TubeTK_BUILD_APPLICATIONS = On
 * SlicerExecutionModel_DIR = ~/src/SlicerExecutionModel-Release
 * TubeTK_WRAP_PYTHON = On
+* Optionally, if you have built VTK, you can enable the use of VTK and point VTK_DIR to your VTK-Release directory.

 Then configure and generate you build files using cmake, and compile

     $ ninja

 Now you will want to add ITKTubeTK's applications to your command-line PATH.
 The directory to include in that path is:

     ~/src/ITKTubeTK/bin